shinidude/COMPX301Ass2/README.md

 # COMPX301Ass2
-Implementing LZ78 compression and decompression
+Implementing LZ78 encoding and decoding with a secondary goal to implement bit packing and bit unpacking